oren/neo/readme.md

-# Neo4j using docker and node.js
+# Neo4j, Node.js, and seraph

 I use the following NPM packages: